The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 |Others||Other English language qualifications deemed acceptable by the University|

-For students who intended to take Chinese Language and Literature, Creative and Professional Writing*, Humanities*, Religion, Philosophy and Ethics* or Translation Majors, they are expected to have a Chinese language qualification as deemed acceptable by the University.
-Special arrangements will be made for international students without Chinese language qualification (only applicable for programmes marked with “*”).
+For students who intended to take Chinese Language and Literature, Creative and Professional Writing, Humanities or Translation Major, they are expected to have a Chinese language qualification as deemed acceptable by the University.
+For Creative and Professional Writing and Humanities, special arrangements will be made for international students without Chinese language qualification.

 For applicants holding international qualifications but wish to apply for admission to such Majors, they may fulfill the Chinese Language requirement with the following Chinese qualifications: